tweag/nickel/doc/manual/contracts.md

 is wrapping the original value with delayed checks inside**.
 Doing so preserves laziness of the language and only triggers the checks when the values are used or exported in a configuration.
-This is the reason for general custom contracts to have an immediate part and a delayed part, where the delayed part returns the original value with potential delayed checks inside.
+This is the reason for general custom contracts to have an immediate part and a delayed part.